zerokrab/bento-bench/README.md

     --data-dir ./data
 ```

 To configure the bento backend, see `bento-bench run --help`.
+The summary of the benchmarks can be outputted to a json file with `--json <path>`.

 ## Docker